chunrapeepat/codeprompt/README.md

 CodePrompt is an experiment and an attempt to let GPT write more complex code while taking into consideration of the project's context.
 This includes tasks such as implementing a function that evolves edits on multiple files, creating new components while reusing existing functions, etc.

-The inspiration and ideas for this project were primarily drawn from mpoon/gpt-repository-loader.
+The inspiration and ideas for this project were primarily drawn from [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader).
 However, due to its limitations in loading all files into the prompt and encountering token context limit issues, using gpt-repository-loader is currently impractical.

-So in CodePrompt, we add functionalities such as file selection and code editing, which enable developers to selectively choose relevant files and specific portions of code based to build a GPT prompt on their requirements.
+So in CodePrompt, we add functionalities such as file selection and code editing, which enable developers to selectively choose relevant files and specific portions of code to build a GPT prompt based on their requirements.

 [Try it yourself](https://codeprompt.xyz), [Report a Bug / Request a Feature](https://github.com/chunrapeepat/codeprompt/issues)